Last updated: November 23, 2025

 The divergence reversal strategy

-• The logic: We are looking to spot a clear disagreement between price and momentum at a logical turning point on the chart, such as a key support or resistance level.
+• The logic: Looking to spot a clear disagreement between price and momentum at a logical turning point on the chart, such as a key support or resistance level.

 • The rules for bullish reversals (buy trade):